castetsb/pyRobotiqGripperRealTime/README.rst

 The monitoring thread only forwards meaningful position requests.
 For example if the same position is requested at 500Hz the thread we send only 1 position request to the gripper.
 This prevent from overloading the gripper Modbus RTU communication which is not designed to handle high-frequency commands.

+The gripper position request are processed by commandFilter.py.
+This script decide if the position have to be send to the gripper.
+It also set speed and force depending on the context.

 Go further
 ============